GaryHughes/Exchange/Part 2/c_solution/README.md

 If we use k-ary heap where k=2^*i* (i.e. k=4,8,16..) then this is simple to code and fast to calculate parent/child indexes. k-ary heaps are probably also kinder on caches and VM pagers as more of the accesses are closer together in memory.

-This particular optimization is not available to C++ developers without writing their own k-ary heap container!
+This particular optimization is not available to C++ developers without writing their own k-ary heap container.
+There is a very sophisticated C/C++ heap implementation on [GitHub](https://github.com/valyala/gheap) that has B-Heaps (which are a more VM-friendly heap), k-ary heaps and other cleverness.
+For the C version, it is like `qsort()` and has function calls and `void *` pointers, so a hand-coded implementation may be faster.

 ## PriceStep object

 Instead of maintaining a single OrderList per instrument/side, we can add another level of data structure.
 The OrderBook would store lists of PriceStep objects, each of which contains a list of Orders for a given price, in time priority.
 New orders added to the back, traded orders popped from the front of the PriceStep.
-So there would be no need to sort the Orders at all, only the PriceStep objects, and then only when a new price is seen, which should cut the sorting down to almost nothing.
+So there would be no need to sort the Orders at all, only the PriceStep objects, and then only when a new price is seen, which should cut the sorting (or heap operations) down to almost nothing.
 Searching price steps can be done using binary search, which is O(log n) on the number of price steps per stock/side (not order).

-In addition, the Order objects wouldn't need the price element, making them smaller and more efficient.
+In addition, the Order objects wouldn't need the price element (or the generation element), making them smaller and more efficient.

+## match before push

+Current implementation pushes new orders onto the OrderList then runs `match()` to see if there are any trades.
+In the case where the order crosses the spread and produces a trade, it is likely that the order will then be immediately removed from the OrderList.
+We could save some time by running the match as part od the append process and only pushing the order into the OrderList if it doesn't get consumed immediately.